chn555/NAM/README.md

 # NAM

-The Network Automated Manager is a short script designed to easily set a static ip
+The Network Automated Manager is a short script designed to easily set a static ip It detects active network connections and changes them to static connections

 ## Getting Started